ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/File/endpoint_create_file.md

 # POST File Create
 /files

-Creates a new  object.
+Creates a new File object.

-If you wish to create a File record and upload file content to the Arena servers, construct a request that is content type multipart/form\-data \(specified in the header\) and has a storageMethodName of FILE \(stored on Arena servers.\)
+If you wish to create a File record and upload file content to the Arena servers, construct a request that is content type multipart/form-data \(specified in the header\) and has a storageMethodName of FILE \(stored on Arena servers.\)

 If you wish to create a File record with no uploaded content, construct a JSON request with a storageMethodName of FTP \(stored on user FTP server\), WEB \(web link\), or PLACE_HOLDER \(will upload content later\).